 Effects on recipient lists

-If the user disables push notifications or deletes the app, the user is not entered in the blacklist.
+If the user disables push notifications or deletes the app, the user is not entered in the blocklist.
 However, the user is deleted from the list at the next dispatch attempt if:

 - The push token is the recipient ID.